Minkowski content and fractal Euler characteristic for conformal graph directed systems: Proofs of Thm. and Prop.

-\Cref{curvatureresult,conformalMinkowski} are generalisations of \cite[Theorems 2.11 and 2.12]{KesKom} respectively.
-Their proofs are adaptations of the respective proofs in \cite{KesKom}.
-For convenience of the reader, we now recall the important steps from \cite{KesKom} and point out the necessary modifications.
+Thm.~\ref{thm:curvatureresult} and Prop.~\ref{thm:conformalMinkowski} are generalisations of \cite[Thms.~2.11 and 2.12]{KesKom} respectively.
+In the following, we recall the important steps from \cite{KesKom} and point out the necessary modifications.
+The key idea is to prove the statements of Thm.~\ref{thm:curvatureresult} and Prop.~\ref{thm:conformalMinkowski} for the local fractal Euler characteristic and then to apply statements from \cite{RatajWinter} to deduce the respective results concerning the local Minkowski content.